Christopher Gozo pictured during his time serving in the military.

 “If you want to be a doctor, you have to understand that you’ll face exams that last eight hours.
 You’ll face situations where patients depend on your confidence,” Gozo said.
 “You have to build mental toughness for that.
 I’m trying to help them figure that out before it’s too late.”

-In his classes, Gozo emphasizes resilience and adaptability, using tools such as the Anatomage Table — an interactive digital anatomy platform — to help students engage with the human body in ways traditional textbooks can’t.
-He also incorporates hands-on models and group discussions to strengthen both technical understanding and teamwork.
+In his classes, Gozo emphasizes resilience and adaptability, using practical learning tools such as cadavers, plastic models and plastinated body parts to apply critical thinking skills.
+They also use the innovative Anatomage Table — an interactive digital anatomy platform — to empower students to engage with the human body in ways traditional textbooks can’t.
+Gozo said he enjoys incorporating hands-on models and group discussions to strengthen both technical understanding and teamwork.

-Outside the classroom, Gozo continues to live by the same values he teaches.
-He enjoys staying active, traveling and exploring new hobbies, recently picking up pickleball with friends.
+Outside the classroom, Gozo said he strives to live by the same values he teaches.
+He enjoys staying active, traveling, cooking and exploring new hobbies, recently picking up pickleball with friends.

 “We call ourselves the Pickle Poons.
 We’re not experts or anything, but it’s fun,” Gozo said.
 “It’s something completely different.”